wesleyfongchong/website-content/post/arduino/arduino-vs-raspberry-pi/index.md

 Starting from the core.
 Arduino comes with an 8-bit **microcontroller**.
 The Raspberry Pi comes with a 64-bit **microprocessor**.

 Arduino has 2 Kilobytes of RAM.
 Raspberry Pi has 1GB of RAM.
-(500x)
+(500,000x more)

 In terms of I/O, Arduino has an USB-B port that can be used by a computer to transfer new programs to run, a power input and a set of I/O pins.